Search features

 fman Email Email More info More Info

 ... instructional delivery techniques, the demonstration of professional conduct, and the knowledge of professional development opportunities and requirements.
 Prerequisite: Education 215.
 To be taken concurrent with Education 316 or 317.
-Semester course, one hour....
+One hour....

 EDUC 375 A - SECONDARY FIELD EXPER (3RD LEVEL) (2023-2024 Fall Semester)